Slevinski/slevinski.github.io/series/university-of-iowa/entries/infrastructure-core-and-philanthropy/handout.md

 A small, focused, high-leverage unit that provides:

-* standards stewardship
+* standards maintenance
-* software and systems continuity
+* software and systems support
 * dataset development and preservation
 * translation and access to high-value international works
 * research integration